dt-1729/git_intro_repo/README.md

 # Hello World

 Congrats!
-You're taking some actions to learn something new.
+You're taking some actions to learn something new!